 Hambly also accused everyone supporting Sprankle on Twitter of wanting to penetrate her.

 Hambly said cosplay is lingerie.
-He then proceeded to go over photos of Sprankle cosplaying, making lewd, sexual comments about each image.
+He then went over Sprankle cos-playing photos, making lewd, sexual comments about each image.
 He told his viewers to go to her Twitter account and let her know how unattractive and unsexual she looks.

 Sprankle posted the following on Twitter: